How to Add Alt Text to LinkedIn Images

 If you want to go beyond automated tools, there are plenty of resources to help you refine your accessibility skills.
 For example, LinkedIn's Help Center offers technical guidance on adding alt text, including tips for adhering to their 120-character limit.

 The Web Content Accessibility Guidelines (WCAG) are widely recognized as the standard for digital accessibility.
 These guidelines offer detailed advice on creating alt text, such as when to leave alt attributes empty for decorative images or how to describe complex visuals like charts and infographics.
-Following WCAG standards can also help ensure your content complies with legal requirements under laws like ADA, Section 508, and AODA.
+Following WCAG guidance helps you make better accessibility decisions.
+Legal compliance depends on context, so do not treat an alt text generator as legal review.

 Organizations such as the National Federation of the Blind and WebAIM provide valuable insights into how screen reader users interact with social media.
 Understanding their perspective can help you write alt text that enhances the user experience.

-Lastly, it’s worth bookmarking resources that keep you updated on accessibility best practices.
-Accessibility consultants and organizations often share updates on platform-specific requirements and evolving standards, ensuring your content remains inclusive as social media features continue to change.
+Lastly, it's worth bookmarking resources that keep you updated on accessibility best practices.
+Accessibility consultants and organizations often share updates on platform-specific requirements and evolving standards, which helps you keep social posts accessible as platform features change.

 Even with the best intentions, adding alt text to LinkedIn images can sometimes go awry.
 By identifying these common mistakes and knowing how to address them, you can consistently create content that's more accessible.